claudia-wieners/SAI_ecology_Roman_et_al_2025/README.md

 General remarks:
 - The python notebooks (.ipynb) require the auxiliary python (.py) files ro run, these are assumed to be in the same folder as the main script.
 - Data for 2m-temperature (TREFHT) and precipitation (convective, PRECC, plus large-scale, PRECL), as well as some landmasks, are in the folder "data", assumed to be a subfolder of the folder where the notebooks are run.
+These data are not saved here due to file size, but can be found under: https://doi.org/10.5281/zenodo.17940938
 - The intermediate data for the matlab plotscripts (.m) are now in a folder called "intermediate data", but in the scripts it is assumed that these data are directly in the same folder as the matlab scripts.

 Fig.1: Time series of global mean surface temperature